Soden Railway: History

 The line was opened on 22 May 1847 and is might be described as the first German branch line.
 In Höchst it connects with the Taunus Railway opened in 1839 from Frankfurt to Wiesbaden.
 It was built to connect the emerging spa town of Soden to the new rail network.
 The builder and owner of the line was the Soden Company (Sodener Actien-Gesellschaft).
 The line was managed from the beginning by the Taunus Railway Company.

 Since 1972, there has been a connection in Bad Soden to the Limes Railway to Niederhöchstadt, which connects Bad Soden with the Rhine-Main S-Bahn network.

 Operations

 The railway was originally only operated in the summer months.
 In 1860 the operating company stopped operations and demanded subsidies from the Nassau Government, which refused.
 Operations only resumed on 1 October 1863 after the track had been sold to the Taunus Railway Company for 100,000 guilders.
 On 1 January 1872 the Soden Railway was sold to the Prussian state railways and subsequently ran all year.

+From 1979 to 1997 Soden Railway formed part of S-Bahn line S3.
+In addition, the line was electrified.
+Train patronage was very poor, so S-Bahn services were abandoned.